Life with AI

 The Workforce Transition Problem

-The project's end state presents a challenge no precedent addresses: what happens to 200,000 construction workers when construction ends?
+The project's end state presents a challenge with limited precedent: what happens to 200,000 construction workers when construction ends?

 Option 1: Workers disperse.
 The project builds, pays, trains, houses, and then releases 200,000 workers back into the general labor market.
 This is economically wasteful and socially disruptive — and politically difficult if the worker city has become a community.